Corinna442/OS_CGreen/Lab07.md

 1. How to change your desktop background in your VM: Right click on an empty area of your desktop and choose `Change Background`.
 2. How to install VSCode in your VM: Go to the terminal in your VM by typing `Ctrl-Shift-T`.
 Type this command: `sudo snap install --classic code`.
 This installs the snap package of Visual Studio Code.
 To launch it, enter `code`.
-4. How to connect to your AWS instance from your VM using `ssh`:
+4. How to connect to your AWS instance from your VM using `ssh`: First transfer your pem file to your Ubuntu VM.
+Then change permissions using chmod 400 /path/to/ssh/.
+Then connect to your AWS instance using: ssh -i ./labuser.pem ubuntu@98.82.48.190 (this is mine).